 Without Profit/Loss Statement

 Fill in categories 11 through 20 based on your actual expenses over the last 6-12 months.
 Enter in the monthly average for each figure.
-For other expenses, include an attached list of the expenses.
+For other expenses, including an attached list of the expenses.

 Box D: Monthly Business Profit